Thousands of people protest in Washington, D.C., and across the U.S. on Presidents Day

 In Washington, D.C., the nation's capital, thousands of people gathered at the Capitol Reflecting Pool chanting "Where is Congress?" and urging members of Congress to "do your job!" despite nearly 40-degree temperatures and 20-mile-per-hour wind gusts.

-Potus Black, an organizer of the D.C. chapter of the 50501 Movement, which spearheaded the rallies, called on the sea of protesters to stand united to "uphold the Constitution."
+The D.C. chapter of the 50501 Movement organized the rallies.
+One of its leaders, known as Potus Black, urged the crowd of protesters to stand united in order to "uphold the Constitution

 "To oppose tyranny is to stand behind democracy and remind our elected officials that we, the people, are who they're elected to serve, not themselves," Black said.
 "The events over the past month have been built to exhaust us, to break our wills.
 But we are the American people.
 We will not break."